nestordemeure/Simplers/readme.md

 Do not hesitate to ask for improvements if needed.
 The list of things that could be done but will probably be left undone unless requested include :

-- Let the user sugest some points to speed-up the search (will require the ability to check wether a point is in a simplex or a triangularization algorithm).
+- Let the user suggest some points to speed-up the search (will require the ability to check wether a point is in a simplex or a triangularization algorithm).

 - Let the user request several points to explore in parallel.